Jump to Main Content

 How will it affect my tenancy?

-• IVA – unlikely to affect current tenancy, you can prioritise rent in your budget.
+• IVA – unlikely to affect current tenancy.
+You can prioritise rent in your budget.

 • DRO – rent arrears are included.
 If this breaches your tenancy agreement, your landlord may take action, so it’s best to speak with them beforehand.